warnerm06/Final_Project_Img_Analysis/overview.md

 ### Option 3: Build our own dataset and model without following a tutorial.
 This would be the hardest option but doable.
 This opens up endless possibilities.

+## User Interface
+The website that faces the client.
+THis would include the HTML, CSS and Javascript to build the website.

+## Database
+We will need to store our image labels in some form of database.
+It could by SQLite, SQL or MongoDB.
+We will also store image filepaths there.
+If we want the info to be permanent SQLite may not work.

+##